 A Continuing Education Unit (CEU) is participation in an organized continuing education experience under responsible sponsorship, capable direction, and qualified instruction.
 Certificants are required to earn 2.0 CEUs during each two-year certification period.

-**Don't confuse continuing education units with continuing education credits (CEC), or contact hours.
+Note: Continuing Education Units are different from Continuing Education Credits (CEC), or contact hours.
 A CEC is a different form of measurement and is accepted by other certification bodies.
 Contact hours may not meet CEU standards.
 If you have obtained CEC credits, please visit NRPA.org to download a CEU petition to convert to CEU’s.

 This application is for certified professionals to request CEUs for a non-IPRA event he/she attended that didn't include CEUs with registration.